vaishnavigondage/Healthcare-risk-prediction-model/README.md

 ## 📌 Overview

-The Multiple Disease Prediction System is a machine learning-based application that predicts the likelihood of three major diseases:
+The Healthcare risk prediction model is a machine learning-based application that predicts the likelihood of three major diseases:

 * Heart Disease
 * Diabetes